Download San Diego Zoo Safari Park Accessibility Guide (PDF)

 We have a map that marks the stops for our ADA (American with Disabilities Act) shuttle.
-These maps are also available at our ticket booths and at Ranger Base.
+These maps are also available at our ticket booths and at Park Base.
 Restrooms and services—including many of our Safaris—are wheelchair accessible.
 Wheelchairs and motorized scooters are available for rent on a first-come, first-served basis near the entrance at Safari Outfitters.
-Please refer to our Guide for Guests with Disabilities for more information.
+Please refer to our Accessibility Guide for more information.
 The minimum age requirement to operate an Electric Conveyance Vehicle (ECV) is 16 years old.

 Guests who have difficulty standing in line at the Africa Tram may request an “Easy Access Pass” at the Tram Host podium, across from the Africa Tram ticket booth.
 The attendant on duty will provide a return time for the group based on the length of the line.
 Guests may continue exploring and return at their assigned boarding time, or are also welcome to wait inside a designated seating area.
 Three additional members of the guest’s party may accompany a guest with a disability into the waiting area.
 If there are more than three guests in your party, you may request to be seated while waiting for them to reach the front of the line.

-Please see our Accessibility Guide (click the link at the top of this page) for Frequently Asked Questions and more detailed Safari Park disability information.
+Please see our Accessibility Guide (click the link at the top of this page) for Frequently Asked Questions and more detailed Safari Park information for guests with disabilities.

 Mobility Assistive Device Policy

 San Diego Zoo Wildlife Alliance is dedicated to providing all of its guests with equal enjoyment of the wonderful experience offered by its parks: the San Diego Zoo and the San Diego Zoo Safari Park.